stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 }
 ```

-The `validate` method (not shown) checks that the `stride` is a multiple of the specified data type and builds the flags bit-mask.
+The `validate` method (not shown) checks that `stride` is a multiple of the specified data type and builds the flags bit-mask.

 The second variant generates a command that is injected into the render sequence to asynchronously copy the results to a given Vulkan buffer: